pyrodex/homelab-inventory/README.md

 ### Database

 The application uses SQLite by default, stored in the `data/` directory.
 The database is automatically created on first run.

+**Database Migrations:**
+- The project uses Flask-Migrate for schema versioning
+- Migrations are stored in `backend/migrations/`
+- To initialize migrations: `flask db init` (if needed)
+- To create a migration: `flask db migrate -m "description"`
+- To apply migrations: `flask db upgrade`

+**Performance Optimizations:**
+- Database indexes on frequently queried fields (name, device_type, ip_address, monitoring_enabled, etc.)
+- Composite indexes for common query patterns
+- Foreign key indexes for faster joins

-To use a different database:
+**To use a different database:**
 1. Set the `DATABASE_PATH` environment variable
 2. Ensure the directory exists and is writable
+3. Run migrations if needed
-3. Restart the application
+4. Restart the application

 ### Prometheus Integration